A fun take on the classic thumbprint cookie! Check out another fave from by Lyndsay Sung of Coco Cake.

 1 1/2 cups of whole spelt flour (or for gluten free, use gluten free flour)

 Preheat oven to 350 degrees.
 This recipes yields about 1.5 dozen cookies!

 1. In a medium bowl, combine the almond butter, maple syrup, oil and vanilla extract until well-mixed.

-2. In another medium bowl, sift the spelt flour and salt.
+2. In another medium bowl, sift the spelt (or gluten free) flour and salt.